rabbitmq/rabbitmq-website/site/connections.md

 a subscription and having messages delivered (pushed) to them instead of polling.

 When a connection is no longer necessary, applications must close them to conserve resources.
-Apps that fail to do it run the risk of eventually exhausting its target node of resources.
+Apps that fail to do it run the risk of eventually exhausting their target node of resources.

 Operating systems have a [limit around how many TCP connections (sockets) a single process can have open](/networking.html#open-file-handle-limit) simultaneously.
 The limit is often sufficient for development and some QA environments.